spacesinmotion/corebuffer/README.md

-##  What's  the  CoreBuffer?
+##  What is CoreBuffer?
-Is a code generation tool that is highly inspired by [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [FlatBuffers](https://google.github.io/flatbuffers/).
-But as these tools concentrate on fast information transfer, CoreBuffer is designed to automatically generate binary serialization of complex data structures.
+It is a code generation tool that is highly inspired by [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [FlatBuffers](https://google.github.io/flatbuffers/).
+But these tools concentrate on fast information transfer, CoreBuffer is designed to automatically generate binary serialization of complex data structures.

 ### Features
 * automatic generation of [c++](https://en.wikipedia.org/wiki/C++) code from a simple [IDL](https://en.wikipedia.org/wiki/Interface_description_language)
-* code is generated into one header *(easy to use)*
+* generation into one header only *(easy to use)*
-* directly manipulate and create `structs` in your code
+* directly create and manipulate `structs` in your code
 * provide *read* and *write* functions

 ##  Build CoreBuffer compiler